 So when Jain decided to launch her own clothing brand, she didn’t start from scratch to find a factory or source fabric — she already had somewhere to turn.
 She established Blu & Blue as a subsidiary of the family business so she could take advantage of its manufacturing infrastructure, giving herself a considerable leg up.

-And her brand grew quickly, she says.
+And her kids fashion business grew quickly, she says.
 Since starting up Blu & Blue in December 2015, her dresses, rompers, shirts and more — all made from her “butter soft” denim — have entered more than 200 boutiques across the United States.
 The brand has won several celebrity fans, including singer Jennifer Lopez and actresses Jessica Alba, January Jones and Naomi Watts.
 Jain declined to disclose annual revenue, but says the company already has about 100 employees.

 And now, she’s embarking on an international expansion.